 We had called the humane society ahead of time to see what items they were in need of the most.
 We sent the list of needed supplies along with the handmade invitations, which were made to look like veterinarian appointment reminder cards.

 We turned part of our living room into a temporary humane society.

 Twelve stuffed dogs were placed in their own “kennels” (tape on the ground around them).
 Before the party started, my daughters decided if the dogs were boys or girls.
 They also gave them each a name, which they wrote down on cardstock in front of them.

 Here is a picture of three (out of twelve) of the dogs that were available for adoption.

-Each of the guests were allowed to choose a dog to adopt when they arrived.
+Each of the guests was allowed to choose a dog to adopt when they arrived.
 Those that arrived first were able to choose first just like at a humane society.

 My family had made collars (not shown in the picture) using paracord and buckles for each of the dogs ahead of time.

 We had also cut colored cardstock into the shape of dog tags, punched a hole through each of them, and inserted key chain rings.